Seanad amendments Nos. 1 to 3, inclusive, and the amendments to those amendments, are related and may be discussed together.

 There was no Report Stage.

 It was not refused proper debate at all.
 She stated that there was no reason these measures should not be included in national legislation.
-There is a reason because we cannot do that.
+There is a reason we cannot do that.
 It is not possible to introduce national legislation to overrule an EU directive like this.
 That is the reason it is done.

 Deputy Broughan is looking for the Competition and Consumer Protection Commission to direct the airport authority to do certain things.
 It cannot do that under this Bill.
 The Deputy also stated that the legislation was rushed through the Seanad.
 We have gone through all of that.
 He was critical of me for not meeting the group from St. Margaret's.
 I do not know how many groups I have met.
 I have not met with the group from St. Margaret's.
 I have responded to virtually every group that has made an attempt to meet me.
 Deputy Darragh O'Brien brought a group to meet with me, as did Senator Clifford-Lee.
 I think I met a group brought in my Deputy Clare Daly.
 It was a Traveller group, I believe.
 The Deputy was not there but the Travellers were.
 I have met virtually everyone who asked to see me about this.
 I will only address Deputy Broughan's point because it is unfair.
 He stated that if it was my own constituency, I would have met the group.
 I doubt if any other Minister in this or any previous Government has met so many groups of people from outside his or her constituency as I have.
 A plea was made in this House about the group from St. Margaret's on the previous occasion.
 I do not think I have met the group but there is no reason why I have not done so.
 It is probably down to time but I offered to let my officials meet it between now and then.
 I do not know weather or not if they have made those representations to see them but that offer is still open.
 On Tuesday night in the Seanad, I was asked by Senator Craughwell whether I would still meet some groups even though this Bill was nearly through and whether I would arrange for meetings between the DAA and them afterwards.
 Yes, I will.
 In fact, I have written to the DAA to ask whether it will continue communications for those under the voluntary insulation scheme in particular because Deputies Darragh O'Brien and Troy and others have asked me to do that.
 I will do it.

 Everybody wants to be as sensitive as possible to the needs of the residents and that also applies after this Bill passes.
 This is not an attempt to ram it through just to shut them up.
 That applies afterwards as well.
 That is very important but it is equally important that this Bill goes through.
 This Bill is very important to the future of Dublin Airport, its employees and local residents.
 It is not easy for anybody here to get this right because of the difficulty of balancing the interests of the airlines, the DAA, the airport and residents.
 I do not think it is fair to suggest that the regulator is being introduced in the interests of the airlines and the DAA.
-Nobody could accuse me of have been a great fan of the DAA.
+Nobody could accuse me of having been a great fan of the DAA.
 I do not like State monopolies.
 I never have.
 I do not like the way they operate and have been very vigilant in watching what they do and when they do it since I became Minister.
 However, we must keep a viable airport in Dublin and balance that with the interests of residents.
 That is what I intend to do, that is what this Bill will do and that is what the noise regulator is there for.
 I do not think it has been suggested today that a noise regulator is there to represent the big battalions.
 The noise regulator is there to protect the residents - perhaps not as much as Deputies might like - but that is what he or she is there for.

 I thank the Minister for his response.
 In the context of health matters, he referenced Regulation (EU) No 598/2014 and went to great lengths to reference the points within that, including those relating to health.
 I fully accept what the regulation states.
 However, the Minister did not deal with the issue before us.
 One of the amendments he introduced in the Seanad seeks to delete section 9(2)(c), which references projected impact on the well-being and health of local residents.
 The Minister also intends to delete section 9(12)(f), which relates to an assessment of the impact of the decision on the well-being and health of local residents.
 Why does the Minister feel it essential to remove these provisions?
 Could he explain why, in the context of leaving those provisions in, those two issues would be incompatible with the regulation?
 The Minister again argued that health is covered.
 One might have been able to make the argument on Committee Stage that there is no need for the provisions but now they are in, the Minister has not explained why it is essential for him to remove them.
 To most people, these provisions would be quite compatible with what he read out in respect of the contents of the regulation.
 Could the Minister address this in conversational mode rather than read out something handed to him that goes over the same ground by stating that it is already covered?
 I want the Minister to address this specific point.
 Why is the presence of these provisions incompatible with the regulation?